You have one or more forests that have multiple domains.

 After you install the hotfix, the following new events and warnings are logged to track NTLM authentication delays and failures:

 Log Name: System Source: NETLOGON Event ID: 5816 Level: Error Description: Netlogon has failed an authentication request of account username in domain user domain FQDN.
 The request timed out before it could be sent to domain controller directly trusted domain controller FQDN in domain directly trusted domain name.
 This is the first failure.
-If the problem continues, consolidated events will be logged about every event log frequency in minutes minutes.
-Please see http://support.microsoft.com/kb/2654097
+If the problem continues, consolidated events will be logged about every <event log frequency value> minutes.
+Please see http://support.microsoft.com/kb/2654097 for more information.

-Log Name: System Source: NETLOGON Event ID: 5817 Level: Error Description: Netlogon has failed an additional count authentication requests in the last event log frequency in minutes minutes.
+Log Name: System Source: NETLOGON Event ID: 5817 Level: Error Description: Netlogon has failed an additional count authentication requests in the last event log frequency in <value> minutes.
 The requests timed out before they could be sent to domain controller directly trusted domain controller FQDN in domain directly trusted domain name.
-Please see http://support.microsoft.com/kb/2654097
+Please see http://support.microsoft.com/kb/2654097 for more information.

-Log Name: System Source: NETLOGON Event ID: 5819 Level: Warning Description: Netlogon took more than warning event threshold seconds for count authentication requests through domain controller directly trusted domain controller FQDN in domain directly trusted domain name in the last event log frequency in minutes minutes.
-Please see http://support.microsoft.com/kb/2654097
+Log Name: System Source: NETLOGON Event ID: 5819 Level: Warning Description: Netlogon took more than warning event threshold seconds for count authentication requests through domain controller directly trusted domain controller FQDN in domain directly trusted domain name in the last event log frequency in <value> minutes.
+Please see http://support.microsoft.com/kb/2654097 for more information.

 After you install the hotfix, the EventLogPeriodicity and WarningEventThreshold registry entries can be set in the following registry key: